lumada-design/hv-uikit-react/packages/icons/README.md

 # @hv/uikit-react-icons

-This package provides the Hitachi Vantara's Design System icons packaged as a set of React components.
+This package provides the Hitachi Vantara Design System icons packaged as a set of React components.

 ## Installation